 No matter your situation, there are so many things you can be doing to begin teaching your child to read or what you can do at home to support what your child’s teacher is doing in school.

-Here are some things you can do at home to encourage your child to learn how to read:
+What can you do at home to encourage your child to learn how to read?

 Exposure to words, letters, and books